There are a lot of reasons why your AC system freezes up in Canada. Nearly all of them typically need pro AC repair.

-How long your unit has been installed and the location of the leak play a role in whether you should repair or replace your AC system.
+How long your equipment has been installed and the location of the leak play a role in whether you should repair or replace your AC system.

-Dirty evaporator coil—Over time, the evaporator coil becomes dirty and creates problems similar to a clogged filter.
+Dirty evaporator coil—Over time, the evaporator coil becomes dirty and creates problems similar to a dusty filter.
 You’ll gradually get lower airflow until your unit freezes or stops cooling.
-You’ll need to contact Service Experts Heating & Air Conditioning to fix the malfunction.
+You’ll need to contact Service Experts Heating & Air Conditioning to fix the issue.

-Broken blower motor or relay—A blower motor working at an inaccurate speed or not working at all can create freezing.
-It may also be intermittent, running at maximum speed and decelerating after it gets too hot.
-Or a relay may force it to work one time and not the next.
-In either situation, you will need to contact Service Experts Heating & Air Conditioning to correct the problem.
+Broken blower motor or relay—A blower motor going at an inaccurate speed or not turning on at all can create freezing.
+It may also be irregular, running at maximum speed and decelerating after it gets too hot.
+Or a relay could make it work one time and not the next.
+In either state, you will need to contact Service Experts Heating & Air Conditioning to correct the problem.

-Scheduling yearly AC maintenance or heat pump maintenance could help you avoid this issue.
-Our professionals will fully inspect and clean your unit, which usually allows us to pinpoint small problems before they become huge problems.
+Scheduling yearly AC maintenance or heat pump maintenance could help you avoid this malfunction.
+Our professionals will fully inspect and clean your unit, which usually allows us to pinpoint small problems before they become major problems.